Bayesian Quantile and Expectile Optimisation: EXPERIMENTS

-In this paper we have presented a new setting to estimate quantiles and expectiles of stochastic black box functions which is well suited to heteroscedastic cases.
-Then the proposed model has been used to create a Bayesian optimisation algorithm designed to optimise conditional quantiles and expectiles without repetitions in the experimental design.
-These algorithms showed good results on toy problems in dimension $2$ and $7$ and for different orders $\tau$.
+We have presented a new setting to estimate quantiles and expectiles of stochastic black box functions that is well suited to heteroscedastic cases.
+We then used the proposed model to create two BO algorithms designed for the optimisation of conditional quantiles and expectiles without repetitions in the experimental design.
+These algorithms outperform the state of the art on several test problems with different dimensions, quantile orders, budgets and batch sizes.

+Overall, our experiments clearly show that the performance gap between our approaches and the GPR-EI baseline increases with the batch size and problem dimension.
+Since GPR-EI relies on repetitions, it is much more limited in terms of exploration, while our approaches can evaluate $B$ unique points at each BO iteration.
+Hence, our approach is much less sensitive to the curse of dimensionality.

+Experiments also show that for low-dimensional, smaller batches, Q-GIBBON is the best alternative, while with increasing dimension and batch size, the simpler Thompson sampling seems to perform best.
+Depending on the available hardware, the parallel nature of TS might also provide substantial advantages in terms of wall-clock time.